AlexHaxe/haxe-instrument/README.md

 coverage instrumentation runs independently of a test framework. so you can create a coverage report from a "normal" run of your code if you like.
 confirmed to work with utest and munit.

+coverage uses a resource named `coverageTypeInfo` to store type information it collects during compiletime so it's available for runtime coverage report generation.

 ### console coverage reporters

 `-D coverage-console-summary-reporter` - prints a summary of coverage stats to your console